omarhenidi/omarhenidi/README.md

 - NFC Card For User Profile<br>
-Using React js and Firebase, users can put nfc crud behind the phone and get the website where the user information
+Using React js and Firebase, Users can put nfc crud behind the phone and get the website where the user information
 <br>

 - Desktop Downloader<br>